megat69/ACPL/README.md

  - If float, as written earlier, the whole part and the decimal part are seprated by a dot (`.`).
  - If string, it is as many characters, symbols, and digits as you want.
  - If boolean, it is `true` or `false`.
 Every type of lower and upper case is accepted.
+ - If list, see below, at **Lists** section

  `[:var_type]`
  This one is special ; you can force a variable type by typing `var:type` instead of `var`.

+ The use of this parameter is strictly recommended.

  The current variable types are :
  - `int`